telerik/kendo-react/docs/knowledge-base/gridcolumnmenucheckboxfilter-outside-grid.md

 This is an example showcasing this approach where the filter expression is logged to the console:

 {% meta id:index height:700 %}
+{% embed_file grid/checkboxfilter-outside-grid/app.jsx preview %}
-{% embed_file grid/checkboxfilter-outside-grid/main.jsx preview %}
+{% embed_file grid/checkboxfilter-outside-grid/main.jsx %}
 {% embed_file grid/checkboxfilter-outside-grid/columnMenu.jsx %}
 {% embed_file shared/shared-products.json %}
 {% endmeta %}